girlygiggle/girlygiggle/README.md

 What is Girly Giggle?
 ----------------

-Girly Giggle is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Girly Giggle is a giggly version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 10 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 420k blocks (~2 years)
- - ~84 million total coins
+ - ~42 million total coins
+ - 200 coins per block

 The rest is the same as Bitcoin.
- - 50 coins per block
  - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of